 Ask most dedicated skiers what prevents them from skiing all the time, and money is usually near the top the list.
 Ours is an expensive addiction, and there’s often a direct correlation between the cost of any given ski trip and the ability to afford more ski trips.

-Smart skiers start looking for ideas to save money wherever possible early on in their addiction, yet it took me almost three full seasons until I finally decided to try my hand at tailgating.
+Smart skiers start looking for ideas to save money wherever possible early on in their addiction, yet it took me almost three full seasons until I finally decided to try my hand at ski tailgating.

 With the exception of one rowdy affair in the Shea Stadium parking lot before a Mets-Yankees game over a decade ago, I’d never been to a tailgate party, and I’ve never hosted my own.

-But that’s exactly what Icecoastchef and I did one Saturday last April, when I hauled my ski gear and tailgating equipment — a Coleman stove and a few camping chairs — up to Killington’s K-1 lot to set up lunch out of my Jeep.
+But that’s exactly what Icecoastchef and I did one Saturday last April, when I hauled my ski gear and tailgating essentials — a Coleman stove and a few camping chairs — up to Killington’s K-1 lot to set up lunch out of my Jeep.

 “That smell’s fire!” yelled one young passing snowboarder as I sautéed some sausage and peppers in my cast iron pan.
 “You got any left?” asked another skier after we were cleaning up.
 Lunch for two people, including beers, came to less than $15.
 Compared to the normal lunchtime tab of $30 – $40, it was a no-brainer.

 So when I suggested that we again Jeep-cook our own lunch on a recent two-day trip back up to Killington, Adam was on-board.
-Our friend Brendan, despite having earned the moniker “Sendin’ Brendan” thanks to his years of ski experience and his solid brass balls, had never actually had a parking lot lunch before, and required a bit more convincing.
+Our friend Brendan — despite having earned the moniker “Sendin’ Brendan” — had never actually had a parking lot lunch before, and required a bit more convincing.

-But once the chili and fajitas were on the grill and we were sitting in our chairs, basking in the sun that was fighting to come out and in the compliments of passers-by, Brendan was a tailgating convert.
+But once the chili and fajitas were on the grill and we were sitting in our chairs, basking in the sun and in the compliments of passers-by, Brendan was a convert.
 “I have to admit, I was a little unsure about this idea,” he said sheepishly, “but this is awesome.”